GriffinLiang/griffinliang.github.com/_posts/2017-01-20-Evaluation-Metric.md

 For class imbalance problem, ROC curves can present an overly optimistic view of an algorithm’s performance and Precision-Recall(PR) curves give a more informative picture of an algorithm’s performance.

-* Reference *：
+*Reference*：

-[1]: Davis, J., & Goadrich, M. (2006, June).
+[1] Davis, J., & Goadrich, M. (2006, June).
 The relationship between Precision-Recall and ROC curves.
 In Proceedings of the 23rd international conference on Machine learning (pp. 233-240).
 ACM.
-[2]: Fawcett, T. (2006).
+[2] Fawcett, T. (2006).
 An introduction to ROC analysis.
 Pattern recognition letters, 27(8), 861-874.

 ### F1 score ###